11 Things Cold Feet and Toes Can Reveal About Your Health

 Arteriosclerosis is a cardiovascular disease that causes hardening or restricting of the arteries.
 Over time, you might plaque can build up inside the walls.
 This blockage prevents proper blood flow, so your arteries get blocked.
 Arteriosclerosis is at the top of the list of causes of death in the United States.
 Having cold feet or weird nerve sensations could be a sign your circulation is blocked due to a lack of proper blood flow due to arteriosclerosis.
 You can prevent fatty deposits from accumulating in your arteries by following the healthy tips listed below:

-Stop smoking
+- Stop smoking

-Eat a healthy diet
+- Eat a healthy diet

-Get exercise
+- Get exercise

-Keep a record of your cholesterol levels, blood pressure, BMI, and weight
+- Keep a record of your cholesterol levels, blood pressure, BMI, and weight

 3 – Raynaud’s disease

 Raynaud’s disease or phenomenon impacts your blood vessels, causing them to not send blood to your feet or hands.
 The phenomenon happens when you’re out in the cold or when you experience stress.
 Other symptoms include numbness and coldness in fingers and toes.
 It’s caused by narrowing or restricting in your blood vessels.
-Primary Raynaud’s phenomenon is most common in women aged 15 to 25 years of age, who live in a cold climate.
+Primary Raynaud’s phenomenon is most common in women aged 15 to 25, who live in a cold climate.
 Secondary Raynaud’s phenomenon occurs in people who are 35 to 40 years of age who have connective tissue diseases like the following list:

-Some medications have been known to cause Raynaud’s phenomenon, including high-pressure medications, migraine medications, over the counter cold medicine, and narcotics.
+Some medications have been known to cause Raynaud’s phenomenon, including high-pressure medications, migraine medications, over-the-counter cold medicine, and narcotics.
 Specific jobs can put you at risk for Raynaud’s phenomenon, such as working with chemicals, using certain tools all the time like a jackhammer.

 4 – Vascular disease

-You’re older, the older you get, the more prone you are to vascular diseases
+- You’re older, the older you get, the more prone you are to vascular diseases

-Don’t exercise
+- Don’t exercise

-Smoke
+- Smoke

-Sitting a lot
+- Sitting a lot

 5 – Hypothyroidism